 All breeds require mental stimulation, but high-drive, working breeds, such as Belgian Malinois, Border Collies, and German Shepherd Dogs need more mental stimulation than other breeds.
-Working training sessions into their exercise routine is just as important as exercise itself.
+Working training sessions and interactive toys into their exercise routine is just as important as exercise itself.

 Your puppy’s exercise needs will change as she grows.
 When your puppy is very young, veterinarians recommend keeping exercise limited to short walks and multiple play sessions throughout the day, with plenty of time for naps.

 Older puppies will require more exercise.
 A six-month-old dog might be capable of taking longer walks or even short jogs (if your vet helps you determine he’s in good overall health and up for it), for example, but long hikes over rough terrain or strenuous agility classes are still potentially dangerous.

 You can slowly build your puppy up to longer walks with time, taking plenty of breaks to keep him from tiring out or hurting himself, but how long is too long?
 And what about puppies that never seem to get tired, no matter how much they run around?

 No Easy Answers

 As with humans, all the recommendations in the world boil down to an inconvenient reality: the amount of exercise your puppy needs depends on your puppy.